bikeshaving/crank/website/documents/index.md

 renderer.render(<QuoteOfTheDay />, document.body);
 ```

 Async generator functions let you write components that are both async *and* stateful.
-Crank uses promises wherever it makes sense, and has a rich async execution model which lets you do things like racing components to display delayed fallback states.
+Crank uses promises wherever it makes sense, and has a rich async execution model which allows you to do things like race components to display loading states.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";